Key Findings

 Income Differences Between Drivers and Transit Riders

-The $15 congestion pricing fee, therefore, represents a smaller proportion of income for affected drivers compared to the average income of transit riders.
-This differential impact underscores the fee’s progressive nature, where higher-income individuals are more likely to bear the cost, while the broader benefits of reduced congestion and improved transit services can be shared by a larger portion of the population.
+In other districts, income disparities are minimal.
+The $15 congestion fee represents a smaller income proportion for affected drivers, highlighting the fee’s progressive nature.
+Higher-income individuals are more likely to pay the fee, while benefits like reduced congestion and improved transit services are shared widely.